 Build a great career in construction

-The National Certificate in Building, Construction and Allied Trades Skills is aimed at preparing you for further study in the construction industry.
+The NZ Certificate in Building, Construction and Allied Trade Skills [Level 3] is aimed at preparing you for further study in the construction industry.

-This National Certificate is a project-based learning programme.
-Project-based learning allows students to explore, negotiate, interpret and create quality products.
-Throughout this programme, you will learn to link theory with practical skills.
-You will spend most of your day in one of our workshops working with your hands.
+This NZ Certificate is a project-based learning programme which allows you to explore, negotiate, interpret and create quality products.
+Throughout this programme, you will learn to link theory with practical skills and will spend most of your day in one of our workshops working with your hands.

 Your possible employment opportunities include: Entry level trade pre-apprentice programme.

 Your study pathway could progress onto:

 - NZ Certificate in Construction Trade Skills (Carpentry) [Level 3]

 - NZ Certificate in Construction Trade Skills (Joinery) [Level 3]

 The aim of this course is to allow you to develop knowledge and skills to plan and prepare for a Stage 3 Building, Construction and Allied Trades Skills (BCATS) project, to apply those skills to undertaking the project and to compare against given requirements.

 You will learn about health and safety, materials, plans and documentation, communication, measurement and calculation, using hand and power tools safely, collaborating with other trades, undertaking projects and reviewing quality of work.

 - Using hand and power tools safely